-This summer program enables teachers to expand their knowledge and teaching skills through the pursuit of creative teaching ideas and innovative techniques while working in a supportive atmosphere away from the demands of the traditional classroom.
+This summer program enables teachers to expand their knowledge and teaching skills by pursuing creative teaching ideas and innovative techniques while working in a supportive atmosphere away from the demands of the traditional classroom.

-The Teacher in Residence will spend the equivalent of 10 days during the summer redeveloping an in-depth outdoor experience for Holden Forests & Gardens.
+The Teacher in Residence (TIR) will spend the equivalent of fifteen days during the summer developing lessons on climate change including adaptation and mitigation for Holden Forests & Gardens.
 The programs need to meet the mission of HF&G and align with the state science standards.
-Lesson activities and background information will be produced, utilizing the expertise of HF&G staff, our libraries, and the outstanding horticultural and natural resources of Holden Forests & Gardens.
+The TIR will produce lesson activities and background information, utilizing the expertise of the Holden Arboretum education and research staff.

 The resulting program and the skills gained in program development can be applied back at school, shared with fellow teachers, and employed to strengthen the curriculum.
-A stipend of $1,600 ($20 an hour for 80 hours) will be awarded for this work.
-Teachers will also have the opportunity to bring their classroom for a visit during the school year free of charge.
-There is the possibility of one graduate credit hour of independent study if your school district approves.
+A stipend of $2400 ($20 an hour for 120 hours) is awarded for this work.
+The participating teacher can bring their classroom for a visit during the school year free of charge.
+One graduate credit hour of independent study is also available if your school district approves.
 HF&G will cover the cost of the credit hour.
+This opportunity is jointly supported by Holden and an NSF grant (#2300058 to Na Wei, Ph.D.; https://www.nsf.gov/awardsearch/showAward?AWD_ID=2300058 )

 Candidates for the Teacher in Residence must:

-Be able and willing to spend the equivalent of 10 days at Holden Forests & Gardens during June and July to develop the proposed programs.
+- Commit the equivalent of fifteen days, most occurring at The Holden Arboretum during June and July to develop the proposed lessons